Margot Fonteyn: Marriage and politics (1955–1959)

 In Paris on 6 February 1955, Fonteyn married Arias, adopting the formal married name of "Margot Fonteyn de Arias", in the Spanish-language tradition.
 In 1955, she returned to the stage and found success in St. Petersburg, dancing the role of Medora in Le Corsaire, opposite Rudolf Nureyev.
 On 12 December 1955, Fonteyn appeared with Michael Somes in a live U.S. television colour production of Tchaikovsky's The Sleeping Beauty, for the anthology series Producers' Showcase, on NBC.
 The production was underwritten by the Ford Company and ran for an hour and a half, attracting around 30 million viewers.

 In 1956, she and Somes were guest artists featured in Act II of Swan Lake, at the wedding of Grace Kelly and Prince Rainier III of Monaco.
 The following year, the duo appeared in a Producers' Showcase production of Cinderella.
 Fonteyn starred with Somes in a 1958 BBC Television adaptation of The Nutcracker which premiered on 21 December.
 She was successful in two other Ashton ballets, La Péri (1956) and Ondine (1958), before becoming a freelance dancer in 1959, allowing her to accept the many international engagements she was offered.

-Shortly before her marriage Fonteyn had been selected to succeed Adeline Genée, as president of the Royal Academy of Dance and though she protested the appointment, the Academy overruled her decision.
-Adding planning meetings for a new dance syllabus and attending meetings of the Academy, she was honoured as a Dame Commander of the Order of the British Empire in 1956.
+Shortly before her marriage, Fonteyn had been selected to succeed Adeline Genée, as president of the Royal Academy of Dance and though she protested the appointment, the academy overruled her decision.
+Adding planning meetings for a new dance syllabus and attending meetings of the academy, she was honoured as a Dame Commander of the Order of the British Empire in 1956 New Years Honours List.
 As her husband had been appointed an ambassador to the court of St James upon her marriage, Fonteyn also attended to the duties required of a diplomat's wife.
 She was nevertheless criticized for her obvious lack of interest in politics.

 In 1956, she gave four performances in Johannesburg, South Africa, at His Majesty's Theatre and another at Zoo Lake with Michael Somes.
-Though they received top reviews, she was criticized for performing, despite the dancers' union ban because of apartheid.
+Though they received excellent reviews, she was criticized for performing, despite the dancers' union ban because of apartheid.
 She was also criticized for performing for Imelda Marcos and was once detained for attending a party at which drugs were used.

-She also danced in Chile during Military dictatorship and she became close and admired Hope Somoza, the wife of Anastasio Somoza Debayle.
+She also danced in Chile during Military dictatorship and she became close to Hope Somoza, the wife of Anastasio Somoza Debayle.